Last updated 30 April 2026

 Procedural issues

-Sport Integrity Australia is a testing authority and does not act as a disciplinary body.
+Sport Integrity Australia is a testing and investigative authority and does not act as a disciplinary body.
 Where a violation is suspected after a Sport Integrity Australia test or investigation, there is a process that is followed.
 This process will be governed by anti-doping policy of the particular sport.
 Since 2021, many sports have agreed to adopt the National Anti-Doping Policy, which is a standard template policy created by Sport Integrity Australia for consistency across sports.
-At the time of writing, 96 national federations have transitioned to this option.
-However, even for those sports who retain their own anti-doping policies (current examples include AFL, Rugby League, Cricket and Football), there will be some level of consistency, as these policies must be consistent with the NAD Scheme, which itself is consistent with WADA documents, including the International Standard for Results Management.
+At the time of writing, nearly 100 national federations have transitioned to this option.
+However, even for those sports who retain their own anti-doping policies (current examples include AFL, Rugby League and Football), there will be some level of consistency, as these policies must be consistent with the NAD Scheme, which itself is consistent with WADA documents, including the International Standard for Results Management.